In this tutorial, we’re building a Raspberry Pi motion sensor that makes use of a PIR sensor (Passive Infrared Sensor).

-In this tutorial we’re building a Raspberry Pi motion sensor that makes use of a PIR sensor (Passive Infrared Sensor).
-Also to make this project a little more interesting we will also be using a piezo speaker whenever motion is detected.
-Both these devices will need to be hooked up to the GPIO pins in order to work.
+To make this project a little more interesting, we will also be using a piezo speaker whenever motion is detected.
+Both these devices will need to be hooked up to the GPIO pins to work.

 In order to do this project, you will need some equipment this includes a Raspberry Pi PIR sensor and a piezo speaker.

-Whilst the breakout board, breadboard and the wire are optional I do highly recommend using these as they will make your life a lot easier.
-Also be sure to check out some of the best Raspberry Pi cases you’re able to get.
+While the breakout board, breadboard, and the wire are optional, I do highly recommend using these as they will make your life a lot easier.
+Also, be sure to check out some of the best Raspberry Pi cases you’re able to get.

 Raspberry Pi PIR Sensor Hardware Setup